 @115 2nd Ave.
 N. They claim to have the cheapest drinks in the neighborhood although my survey suggests it has a few rivals.
 Extending their love to the budget-minded, appetizers are $4 and $6 will buy you a burger, chicken wings, a hot dog or pizza.
 I’m guessing their profits come from the shots–and there’s a long list of options.
 Instead of a revolving pool of talent, they tend to go with a few artists and long-standing gigs.
 Who?
 Check their website with the link above to find out.
 Hours: M-W, 4pm-2am, Th-F, 1pm-2am, Sat 11am-2am, Sun 1pm-2am.

 @ 2nd Ave.
 N. First and foremost, this is a Mexican restaurant touting tacos, tequila and tunes.
 Specials?
 Taco Tuesdays reward you with $2 pollo asados, carnitas and cheeseburger tacos and $3 for carne asada, fish, bacon & shrimp tacos.
 Drink specials include $4 Mexican beers, $5 for selected tequilas and $6 for the house margarita.
 Happy hour deals from open until 6pm include 2-for-1 Mexican beer, $4 wells and $6 house margaritas.
 Live music?
 Why, yes, two featured artists on the short days and four on the long ones; the early shift tends toward country and things get more adventurous as the night wears on.
 Hours: M-W, 11am-10pm, Th, 11am-midnight, F-Sat, 11am-2:30am, Sun, 11am-midnight.

 @120 2nd Ave.
-N. First off, the Wildhorse is huge by honky tonk standards–66,000 sq. ft.
+N. Among the off-Broadway honky tonks, the Wildhorse rules for size.
+It’s 66,000 sq. ft. of food and music.
 Owned by the same company behind the Ryman Auditorium, it’s really the first restaurant/bar that was built with tourism in mind–way back in 1994.
 I’d say it’s the family-friendliest of all the live music venues in the area.
 The menu is fairly concise with barbecue, hot chicken, salads, catfish, pork chops and other downhome favorites.
-One unique carrot to draw you in: free line dancing lessons every day: 12pm, 1:30pm, 2:15pm, 4:30pm, 5:45pm, 6:45pm, 8:30pm, 10:30pm.
-They go 18 and over at 10pm on Friday and Saturday.
+Offering socially distanced line dancing lessons.
 Hours: 11am-midnight daily.
 21+ after 10pm.